-If your business wants to succeed, you need to shape your 2019 marketing plans around these two key truths:
+If you want your business to succeed in 2022 and beyond, you need to shape your marketing plans around these two key truths:

 - Shoppers love video

 - Internet users love mobile